Take This to Heart: IVC Filter Risks and Recourse for the Injured

 How Many People Are Suing for Filter Injuries?

-Over time, hundreds of filter claims have been filed against various manufacturers, though Bard and Cook remain firmly in the limelight as the main offenders.
+Over time, hundreds of filter claims have been filed against various manufacturers, though Bard and Cook remain in the limelight as the main defendants.
 As of 2012, roughly 100 individual cases against Cook Medical had been consolidated into the Southern District of Indiana.

 In August of the same year, an estimated 50 claims against Bard came together in the U.S. District Court in Arizona.